BroadcomMFD/opsrexx-language-support/README.md

   - `Disable Rule` - Disables a selected rule.
   - `Execute Program` - Executes a selected OPS/REXX program using your default OPS/MVS subsystem.
   - `Execute Program with Parameters` - Executes an OPS/REXX program that you choose by typing parameters into an input form.
+  - `Search OPSLOG Records` - Provides a table of OPSLOG records that match your specified search parameters.

 With a data set that contains OPS/REXX rules open in the Zowe Explorer sidebar, to issue OPS/MVS commands:
   1. Right-click the data set member that contains the OPS/REXX rule or program in the Zowe Explorer sidebar.
   2. Select the command from the OPS/REXX menu.

-You can also issue commands for an open OPS/REXX rule or program by using the VS Code Command Pallet (`Ctrl+Shift+P`).
+You can also issue commands for an open OPS/REXX rule or program by using the VS Code Command Palette (`Ctrl+Shift+P`).

 > **Tip**
-> You can use the **OPS/MVS: Execute Program with Parameters** command from the VS Code Command Palette regardless of which file is currently open and can be accessed using the keyboard shortcut `Ctrl+Shift+E`.
+> You can use the keyboard shortcut `Ctrl+Shift+E` to issue the **OPS/MVS: Execute Program with Parameters** command from the VS Code Command Palette regardless of which file is currently open.

 After a command is issued, the VS Code window displays a status message.
 If a command fails, a detailed error message displays.